karayabin/universe-snapshot/planets/Models/Form/form-model.md

     - action: string
     - enctype: string
     - id: string|null, the css id, or null if not set
+    - errors: array of form level error messages
     - class: string|null, the css class, or null if not set
     - attributes: read only array containing the following:
                 - method
                 - action